Hedwi/deepchat/README.md

 ## 🦾 Features

-- 🗨️ Chat with ChatGPT through a sidebar.
+- 🗨️ Chat with DeepSeek through a sidebar.
 - 🔑 User your own AI API key.
-- 📜 Quick menu underneath any selected text which allows you to summarize, simplify language, translate, and more (extendable with custom prompts).
 - 💯 Fully customizable settings page.
 - 🎨 Has both light mode and dark mode !
 - 📚 Answer questions in context with text from webpage.